-Maison la Belle Vie Palisade Vineyard & Winery
+Maison la Belle Vie Winery-"House of Beautiful Life"

 A favorite saying of owner John Barbier is, "Life is to short for cheap wine!"
 John grew up in the Loire Valley in France, where his family had been making wine for the past 150 years.
-His 4.5 acre vineyard, Maison La Belle Vie (French for "House of Beautiful Life") was planted 8 years ago.
-The first vintages from the estate winery, were introduced in 2006 and included Merlot, Cabernet Sauvignon, Syrah, Rosé and Muscat; a dessert wine that is traditional in the Loire Valley in France.
-Maison la Belle Vie has now added 3 Reserve wines, a Merlot, Syrah and Petit Verdot all aged for 4 years as well as the famous Vin de Peche; a Muscat, fortified with peaches - a recipe from John's family that has been handed down through the generations since the late 1800's.
-A new addition is a hand crafted walnut liquor that is simply delicious.
+His 4.5 acre vineyard, Maison La Belle Vie (French for "House of Beautiful Life") was planted in 2002.
+The first vintages from the estate winery were introduced in 2006 and included Merlot, Cabernet Sauvignon, Syrah, Rosé and Muscat; a dessert wine that is traditional in the Loire Valley in France.
+Maison la Belle Vie has now added small batches of Reserve wines such as Merlot, Syrah and Petit Verdot as well as the famous Vin de Peche a wine made from a Muscat grape and peaches - a recipe from John's family that has been handed down through the generations since the late 1800's.
+A new addition is a hand crafted walnut wine fortified and aged for 6 years, that is simply delicious.

 We respect our vineyard and those who supply us grapes.
 We strive for a minimalist approach with our wine so the content of the bottle will always reflect an unmanipulated purity for the grape to shine.

 We are now serving Charcuterie boards $35.00 for 2 people or $60.00 for 4 people, the boards include a variety of cold meats, cheese, olives, hummus, fruits, chocolate's and bread.
 Served all year round.